Smith-Pad/subjects-beta-ux-framework/Docs/style-guide-introduction.md

 ## Single View (Second Screen kinda)

 For the second screen view, the back button will be on the top and the header name will be on the top as well.
+If necessary, this might be moved to the bottom for accessibility purposes likewise.